-Discontinue from two weekly notifications Site will complete relevant e-CRF and inform NCTU as soon as possible.
-The trial treatment and ALL follow up data collection, apart from two weekly data collection, will continue Any data collected prior to participant withdrawal will be retained and used.
-From the date of withdrawal onwards, only following data will be collected: Clinical photographs (if consented), VASS and clinical examination Development of VIN or vulval SCC Global clinical severity assessment Sexual function (adults only) Condition specific QoL - CDLQI for children and VQLI for adults Generic utility instrument (health related) - CHU-9D for children and EQ-5D-5L for adolescents/adults Adverse events Resource use Concomitant medication -- --
+Discontinue from two weekly Site will complete relevant e-CRF and inform Any data collected prior to participant withdrawal will be retained and

+notifications NCTU as soon as possible. used.

+The trial treatment and ALL follow up data collection, apart from two weekly data collection, From the date of withdrawal onwards, only following data will be collected:

+will continue - VASS and clinical examination

+- Development of VIN or vulval SCC

+- Global clinical severity assessment

+- Vulval development and scarring (in adolescents and children)

+- Sexual function (adults only)

+- Condition specific QoL - CDLQI for adolescents/children and VQLI

+for adults

+- Generic utility instrument (health related) - CHU-9D for children and

+EQ-5D-5L for adolescents/adults

+- Adverse events

+- Resource use

+- Concomitant medication